Thanks!

 In-app purchase: Non-consumables

-Non-consumables are products that you purchase once, have no expiry date, and remain permanently available within your app.
-In gaming this could include unlocking a new level, buying specific features like a new set of tyres for your racing car.
-Other examples could be an ebook on your kindle app, or a bundle of workout videos on a fitness app.
+Examples: In gaming, non-consumables could include unlocking a new level, or buying specific features like new tyres for your racing car.
+Other examples could be an ebook on your Kindle app, or a bundle of workout videos on a fitness app.

 Auto-renewal subscriptions